pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ---
 noindex: true
 ---
-# Using JATS with OJS
+# Initial Setup

 Érudit collects metadata from your OJS installation in ​[JATS](https://jats.nlm.nih.gov/)​ XML.
 JATS is commonly used to publish or index journal articles.
-However, creating and using JATS effectively can be complex.
-There are several different ways to work with JATS using OJS.

-This document assumes you are not already producing JATS XML for other reasons (e.g. indexing or presentation).
-If you already have JATS XML for your article content, please contact us.

 You can configure OJS to automatically generate simple JATS documents for inclusion in Érudit.
 In order to do this you will need to install and enable two plugins.
 The process will involve these steps:

+## Site Administrator Steps

+The following steps can be performed within OJS by a user with the Site Administrator role.

-## Step 1.
+### Step 1.
 Install the JATS Template Plugin

 Log into your OJS installation using your Site Administrator account.